SierraSoftworks/girder/README.md

 # Girder
 **A Go web API toolkit designed to reduce common boilerplate**

-**WARNING** Opinionated code ahead
+**⚠ WARNING** Opinionated code ahead

  Girder is a relatively opinionated toolkit, it assumes you will be building an API which consumes structured, serializable objects (JSON for example) and then produces responses in a similar format.
-It assumes you want to make use of structured error objects which follow HTTP semantics and it assumes you want to do all this without writing your it into every handler.

  It has been inspired from a wide number of different projects I've developed over the years on everything from C# to Node.js and finally Go, so it'll take inspiration